benfrick/docs-portfolio/src/doc/commerce/checkout/use-carts.md

 ##### Last Updated: 04/10/2020

-Read this guide to learn how to add Cart and Cart Review to your experience.
+Read this guide to learn how to add Carts and Cart Reviews to your experience.

 >**TIPS**:
 >- Before using this guide, read [Using Nike APIs](/doc/getting-started/using-nike-apis.html) and [Cart & Checkout Overview](/doc/commerce/checkout/overview-checkout.html).